pnp/pnpcore/docs/using-the-sdk/basics-getdata.md

 > [!Note]
 >
 > - When loading data the SDK will automatically load the primary key property of a model, even if you've not requested that when doing a controlled load.
 > - When you create a `PnPContext` the SDK already loads the relevant [IWeb](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IWeb.html) and [ISite](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.ISite.html) properties of the `PnPContext`.
 When loading these [IWeb](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IWeb.html) and [ISite](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.ISite.html) properties, a controlled load is done to only retrieve what's needed to support the internal workings of the SDK.
+See also [Advanced PnPContext use](basics-context.md) to learn more about how to use your `PnPContext`.

 Below sample shows some of the above discussed data loads.